cgwire/kitsu/docs/getting-started-production/README.md

 example, we have added two times the character asset Llama.

-If you add twice an asset by mistake, you have to go on the middle part of the screen on your selection of assets for this shot (2).
+If you add an asset twice by mistake, you have to go on the middle part of the screen to select assets for this shot (2).
 From there, click on **-1**.
 When you are done with this shot, go on with the other shots.
 Your selection is automatically saved.